 This quick Pan Seared Salmon with Garlic Butter Sauce is a weekly dinner staple!
 Grab the recipe and check out my cooking tip for working with seafood.

-Working in the kitchen all day is not only my passion, it is my job.
-Not only do I want clean hands when I start cooking and handling food, I need to make sure I get my hands clean after the job is done!In fact, the number one question I get from my students when I teach cooking classes, is how to get the smell of garlic, onion or seafood off their hands.
-Many are shocked when I tell them to simply squeeze lemon juice on their hands or rub their hands on a stainless steel faucet and then wash thoroughly with warm water and a good hand soap!
-Instantly, no matter how much garlic or fish I have prepped that day, my hands smell fresh and clean!
+Cooking Tip: Ever wonder how to get the smell of garlic, onion or seafood off your hands when cooking?
+Simply squeeze lemon juice on your hands or rub your hands on a stainless steel faucet and then wash thoroughly with warm water and a good hand soap!
+Instantly, no matter how much garlic or fish you have prepped that day, your hands smell fresh and clean!

 Today’s Pan Seared Salmon with Garlic Butter Sauce recipe is one that tastes delicious (seriously just looking at these photos has me craving it right now), can be ready in under 30 minutes, yet it is definitely one you don’t want to be smelling on your hands two hours later!
 LOL!